 Many Manitoba schools will remain in remote learning until end of school year

-Many students in Manitoba will have to close out the school year by learning at home.
+Many students in the province will have to close out the school year by learning at home.

 The province announced all Kindergarten to Grade 12 schools in Winnipeg, Brandon, Garden Valley, and Red River Valley school divisions will remain in remote learning until the end of the school year.